Brand Names: Adriamycin, Adriamycin PFS, Adriamycin RDF, Rubex

 How is doxorubicin given?

-Doxorubicin is injected into a vein through an IV.
+Doxorubicin is given as an infusion into a vein.
 A healthcare provider will give you this injection.

 Doxorubicin is sometimes given together with other cancer medications.
 You may be given other medications to prevent nausea, vomiting, or infections.